-Learn about how informational interviews are different than job interviews, but are also an important part of your job search.
-Discover how to make the most of—and get the most out of—an interview.
+Learn about how informational interviews are different from job interviews but are also an important part of your job search.
+Discover how to make the most of these interviews.

 - Are you looking for a job?
 If you're a soon to be or recent college grad, or if you're someone looking to change careers or advance your career, this course is for you.
 Informational interviews are the key to success for today's job seekers.
 Informational interviewing is a form of networking.
 Networking is the number one way most people are finding a job, advancing their careers, or finding new opportunities.
 My name is Barb Bruno.